hbctraining/DGE_workshop_salmon_online/lessons/04a_design_formulas.md

 Approximate time: 60 minutes

+## Learning Objectives

+* Executing the differential expression analysis workflow with DESeq2
+* Constructing design formulas appropriate for a given experimental design

 # Differential expression analysis with DESeq2

 The final step in the differential expression analysis workflow is **fitting the raw counts to the NB model and performing the statistical test** for differentially expressed genes.
 In this step we essentially want to determine whether the mean expression levels of different sample groups are significantly different.